yash1610/cw2-lab09-1330g/README.md

     In the end we just shifted to a parallel design approach, trying to do what we can however we can.
 We didn't do very well.<br>

-    <strong>these opinions are my own and I believe the other members of my group should also be heard from</strong>
+    <strong>these opinions are my own and I believe the other members of my group should also be heard from.
+        While it may look like i contributed I believe I was the biggest detriment to effective functioning of the group<</strong>
 </p>